By Charles R. Harrell

 Before he wrote this book, I had never heard of Charles R. Harrell.
 However, here’s what I know now:

-- He’s a professor in the School of Technology (not the School of Religion) at Brigham Young University in Provo, UT, the flagship school for the LDS Church.
-He mainly teaches second-year college classes.
+- He was a professor in the School of Technology (not the School of Religion) at Brigham Young University in Provo, UT, the flagship school for the LDS Church, until he retired in 2016.
+He mainly taught second-year college classes.

 - He’s a faithful Latter-day Saint–otherwise, he would not be allowed to teach at BYU.